Business Insurance 101: Essential Coverage for Every Business Owner

 Professional Liability Insurance (Errors & Omissions)

 Professional Liability insurance (also called E&O) protects service-based businesses if a client claims your work caused them financial harm.
-This includes mistakes, missed deadlines, negligence, or failure to deliver promised results.
 Essential for consultants, IT professionals, accountants, real estate agents, and anyone providing professional advice or services.

 Commercial Property Insurance

 Commercial Property insurance covers your business building, equipment, inventory, furniture, and supplies if they're damaged or destroyed by fire, theft, vandalism, or covered natural disasters.
-If you own or lease a physical location, this coverage is essential.
 It also covers business interruption—lost income if you can't operate due to covered property damage.

 Workers Compensation Insurance

 Workers Comp is required by law in most states if you have employees.
 It covers medical expenses, lost wages, and rehabilitation costs if an employee is injured or becomes ill due to their job.
-It also protects you from lawsuits—employees generally can't sue you if they're covered by workers comp.
+Employees generally can't sue you if they're covered by workers comp.

 Business Owner's Policy (BOP)

 A BOP bundles General Liability and Commercial Property insurance into one package, often at a lower cost than buying them separately.
-It's designed for small to medium-sized businesses with standard risks.
-BOPs typically include business interruption coverage and may offer optional add-ons like equipment breakdown or cyber liability.
+Designed for small to medium-sized businesses with standard risks.

 Commercial Auto Insurance

-If you use vehicles for business purposes—deliveries, client visits, transporting equipment—you need commercial auto insurance.
+If you use vehicles for business purposes, you need commercial auto insurance.
 Personal auto policies exclude business use.
 Commercial auto covers liability, collision, comprehensive, and medical payments for business vehicles.

 What's a Certificate of Insurance (COI)?